kb2ma/cloudBlock-test/sensor/README.md

 Example use of the cloud block with the [balenablocks/sensor](https://github.com/balenablocks/sensor) block as input, including a `docker-compose.yml` file for configuration.
 See the sensor block documentation for supported sensors.
 We have used a BME280 temp/humidity/pressure sensor with it.
 You should not need custom code to use the sensor block.

+There are three ways to configure the cloud component, via environment variables, a docker-compose *environment* section, or a hard-coded YAML file.
+See the comments in `docker-compose.yml` for details.